Skip to content

 Published by James Ronan

-James is a UK-based vertebrate palaeontologist and science communicator with an MSc in Palaeobiology from the University of Bristol.
+James is a UK-based vertebrate palaeontologist and science communicator.
 He studies fossils, explores the past, and brings palaeontology to life through engaging outreach.
 His mission?
 To spark curiosity, deepen understanding, and make palaeontology an unforgettable experience.
 You can follow James on Twitter @ThePalaeoMinute.
 View all posts by James Ronan

 2 thoughts on “The Secrets of Tyrannosaurs: Growth, Dominance, and Evolution”